Introduction to Bioconductor and standard classes

 - Do not mix packages from different releases!

-- The available Bioconductor releases also depend on your version of R - if you want the latest Bioconductor packages, you need the latest version of R.
+- The available Bioconductor releases also depend on your version of R - if you want the latest Bioconductor packages, you need the latest version of R (eg. Bioconductor 3.22 is compatible with R 4.5)

 install.packages("BiocManager")